-In response to recent events, further UNSCRS have been issued which reaffirm the need for the effective implementation of the different sanctions regimes related to terrorism as well as making some changes to the Al-Qaida Sanctions Regime and the Afghanistan Sanctions Regime.
-UNSCR 2253 (2015) has amended the name of the list and UN Committee that relate to the Al-Qaida Sanctions Regime to include specific reference to ISIL (Da'esh).
-UNSCR 2255(2015) has clarified the scope of the exemptions from the asset freeze and travel ban under the Afghanistan Sanctions Regime.
+Subsequent UNSCRS have been issued which reaffirm the need for the effective implementation of the different sanctions regimes related to terrorism as well as making some changes to the Al-Qaida Sanctions Regime and the Afghanistan Sanctions Regime.
+UNSCR 2253 (2015) amended the name of the list and UN Committee that relate to the Al-Qaida Sanctions Regime to include specific reference to ISIL (Da'esh).
+UNSCR 2255(2015) clarified the scope of the exemptions from the asset freeze and travel ban under the Afghanistan Sanctions Regime.